AnubhavGupta3377/Reinforcement-Learning/Readme.md

 ### Overview
 This Repository contains my notes from the course **"Introduction to Reinforcement Learning"** taught by David Silver at DeepMind.
-I have also implemented some of the algorithms along the way.<br/>
+I have also implemented some of the popular reinforcement learning algorithms.<br/>

 Lecture notes are based on one lecture of the online course plus one or more chapters from Sutton and Barto.
+All algorithms are implemented in Python3.7.

 ### Resources
 **Online Course:** [David Silver's Reinforcement Learning Course](https://www.davidsilver.uk/teaching/)<br/>